Enzzza/arduino-clock/README.md

 <br>

-After we formated card we need to add audio files to the SD card.
+We will now add all the files to the SD card.
 Our sound module accepts ad4 file format so we need to convert our files to that format using [AD4CONVERTER](https://www.buildcircuit.com/how-to-convert-mp3-and-wav-files-to-ad4-format-wtv020sd-tutorial/).
-To make it easier for us i made powershell [script](github) that will automaticly convert all files in folder to AD4 format.
+To make it easier, I made powershell [script](github) that will automatically convert all the files in the folder to AD4 format.

 ```powershell
 $fileNames = Get-ChildItem -Path "your_audio_files location" -Recurse -Include *.wav